Bhaviiwala/Fresh-You/README.md

 # Fresh-You
-Project:-  E-commerce website for selling Fresh Fruits and Vegetables
+Project:-  E-commerce website for selling Fresh Fruits and Vegetables.